creative-computer/Windows11Compatibility/README.md

 # Windows11Compatibility

 Steps to test PC for Windows 11 compatibility
-- Create 'c:\c3' folder if it does not already exist
+- Create "c:\c3" folder if it does not already exist
-- Download Windows11Compatibility.ps1 to c:\c3 and name 'Windows11Compatibility.ps1'
+- Download Windows11Compatibility.ps1 to c:\c3 and name "Windows11Compatibility.ps1"
 - Press "Windows Key" and type PowerShell and select "Run as Administrator"
-- In PowerShell console, change directory to c:\c3 by typing 'cd c:\c3'
+- In PowerShell console, change directory to c:\c3 by typing `cd c:\c3`
-- Type '.\Windows11Compatibility.ps1' and press enter
+- Type `.\Windows11Compatibility.ps1` and press enter

 Results will be:
 - TPM Compatible       : True or False